sadneo/meet-people/docs/plan.md

    - `/`: home/readiness page
    - `*`: not-found page
 4. Keep the current page as the index route.
-5. Replace the delayed `/api/hello` side effect with an explicit status component or remove it until the query setup is introduced.
+5. Replace the delayed `/api/hello` side effect with an explicit status component or remove it until a product feature needs it.
 6. Configure Firebase Hosting later to serve `index.html` for unknown non-API paths.
 7. Verify direct navigation and browser refresh on each route.